magento/devdocs/src/guides/v2.4/performance-best-practices/performance-pack.md

 Modules included in the Performance Pack:

 -  [AsyncOrder](#asynchronous-order-placement)—An asynchronous order placement module that processes orders using a queue.
--  [Enable Inventory check](#inventory-check)—An module to enable or disable the inventory check on cart load.
+-  [Enable Inventory check](#inventory-check)—Enable or disable the inventory check on cart load.
 -  [DeferredTotalCalculation](#sales-rule-optimization)—A sales rule optimization module that can defer calculations for order totals until checkout begins.

 All features work independently.
 You can use all the features simultaneously or enable and disable features in any combination.